Information for Ukrainian refugees

 Depending on your income and the price of the accommodation, you may also be entitled to housing benefit.
 For more information, visit the website belastingdienst.nl/benefits-ukraine.
 Note that your partner's income (even if they live in Ukraine) also counts!

-If you have never bought a house before, Then the municipality of Amersfoort can help with a starter loan, see our webpage amersfoort.nl/starter-loan.
+- If you have never bought a house before, Then the municipality of Amersfoort can help with a starter loan, see our webpage on the starter loan.

 Please note: